The University of West Bohemia (UWB), Czech Republic

 - Dissemination and Business Planning (WP8), support for external developers (WP7) and API development (WP3)

-Asplan Viak Internet A/S (Avinet) is a technology subsidiary of the Norwegian consultancy group Asplan Viak.
-The company is specialized in development of spatial data driven web solutions for e-government, natural and cultural heritage as well as e-learning.
+Asplan Viak AS is a Norwegian consultancy group.
+Their division for digital services (Avinet) is specialized in the development of spatial data-driven web solutions for e-government, natural and cultural heritage as well as e-learning.

-Avinet has particular expertise in the area of interoperability and RESTful Web Service APIs.
-Avinet is a key solution provider within Web GIS in Norway offering deployments of GeoPortals to local servers as well as Cloud-based Software-as-a-Service.
-Avinet’s main activity is the sale of commercial services in Norway and beyond, most notably implementation of geo-portals and establishment of spatial data bases in Moldova, Serbia, Kosovo, Afghanistan, United Arab Emirates and the Sultanate of Oman.
+Avinet has particular expertise in interoperability and RESTful Web Service APIs.
+Avinet is a key solution provider within Web GIS in Norway, offering deployments of GeoPortals to local servers and Cloud-based Software-as-a-Service.
+Avinet’s main activity is the sale of commercial services in Norway and beyond, most notably the implementation of geo-portals and the establishment of spatial databases in Moldova, Serbia, Kosovo, Afghanistan, United Arab Emirates and the Sultanate of Oman.

-Avinet will play a leading role in the integration of basic cloud with extended functionalities (WP4) by utilizing its vast experience in design, implementation and system integration.
-Avinet will be also involved with setting up the cloud based infrastructure at MU.
-Avinet will support external developers and will assist in WP5 with semantic data harmonisation, data publication and advanced visualisations.
+Avinet will play a leading role in integrating the basic cloud with extended functionalities (WP4) by utilizing its vast experience in design, implementation and system integration.
+Avinet will also be involved with setting up the cloud-based infrastructure at MU.
+Avinet will support external developers and assist in WP5 with semantic data harmonisation, data publication and advanced visualisations.

 Czech Centre for Science and Society (CCSS), Czech Republic

 CCSS is an independent, non-profit and non-governmental organisation.
 CCSS is a type of virtual Centre of Excellence with the focus on the implementation of new communication and information technologies which have potential for agriculture, food, environment and rural sustainable development.
 The CCSS cooperates with a wide range of institutions and individuals, home and foreign ones.